-Medical Artist Joanna Culley
+Medical Artist Joanna Culley (Butler)

 Joanna’s artistic style has been described as classical and comes from her background training in art in the traditional mediums.
 Joanna’s mediums of choice are watercolour, graphite pencil plus colour pencils and pen and ink.
 Joanna also works in the digital medium of Adobe Photoshop but applies the same traditional painting techniques and highly detailed style but using an airbrush tool.

 Joanna is also best known for her realism style medical illustrations and being able to create a balance between illustrating the intricate detail of anatomy whilst also conveying in the image, an educational message, in an easy to understand format to suit all audiences.

 Joanna’s portfolio now bursts with many anatomical drawings and illustrations covering most areas of the human body.
 The subject matter is always anatomy and science and the realistic paintings and creations depict what the camera can not see.
 And all with the same single grounding fact, that of medical accuracy, detail, beauty and balance.

 Everything begins with sketches, there are no limits to how many ways a client’s project can be approached, but it is always key to find the right path before the final stages can begin.
 Once the brief has been received various viewpoints and compositional elements are sketched and with Joanna working closely with clients, the aim is to make sure sure the narrative is accurate and concise.